-Leviathan – the largest energy project in the history of the State of Israel – delivered first gas to the Israeli domestic market and exports to Egypt and Jordan will begin in the coming weeks.
+Leviathan – the largest energy project in the history of the State of Israel – delivered first gas to the Israeli domestic market in December 2019 and exports to Egypt and Jordan in January 2020.

 Where is the platform located?

 The platform topside decks – which are 102 meters long, 80 meters wide and weigh 25,000 tons – are located approximately 10 kilometers from the shore in a water depth of 86 meters.